Grand Theft Auto VI leak followed by an official trailer with a twist: A release date of 2025

 The sixth installment will be available on PlayStation 5 and Xbox Series X’S systems, Rockstar games and Take-Two said Monday.

-Stifel researchers pointed to “exceptionally strong” buzz and pent-up demand following the Grand Theft Auto VI teaser — pointing to the tens of millions of views collected within hours.
-As of around 10:30 a.m.
-ET Tuesday, Rockstar Games’ official YouTube trailer had been viewed over 70 million times.
+Stifel researchers noted “exceptionally strong” buzz and pent-up demand following the Grand Theft Auto VI teaser — pointing to the tens of millions of views collected within hours.
+As of around 8 p.m.
+ET Tuesday, Rockstar Games’ official YouTube trailer had been viewed over 94 million times.

 The timing of Grand Theft Auto VI’s release is also “likely to impact the frontline release schedule for the industry,” Stifel analysts wrote — adding that this “has the potential to strengthen what appears to be a weaker slate next year,” leading to “a flurry of new titles” published into the second half of 2024 as competitors try to avoid launching games close to Grand Theft Auto VI.